An Anatomy-Aware Shared Control Approach for Assisted Teleoperation of Lung Ultrasound Examinations: INTRODUCTION

-In lung ultrasound, the probe should be placed in the intercostal areas~\cite{Soldati2020ProposalCOVID-19,Demi2023NewUltrasound} to avoid the shadowing effect due to the presence of the ribs~\cite{ogul2016eliminating}.
-Detecting the bones and thus placing the probe, mounted on the end effector of the manipulator, in such a narrow area could become a complex task, especially in the case of teleoperated robotic ultrasound exams, where standard visual and haptic feedback, fundamental in in-person exams, might not suffice.
-One of the main issues arises when the robot is in close proximity to the patient.
-In such a case, the patient's view captured by a fixed RGB camera might be occluded by the robot.
-If the camera is mounted on the robot's end effector, instead, it might be too close to the patient with a limited field of view.
-In such a case, a dynamic 3D model, which includes the anatomical features of the patient, such as the rib cage in the case of lung ultrasound, and the target pose of the robot might provide great support.
-Also, when the probe is in contact with the body, with standard haptic feedback, it is not easy to distinguish if the probe is located on top of a bone or a soft tissue and thus the practitioner should rely mainly on the ultrasound image.
-Another issue is represented by the low repeatability and the high subjectivity of the operations, as the success of the exam depends very much on the practitioner's ability.
+In LUS, the probe should be placed in the intercostal areas~\cite{Soldati2020ProposalCOVID-19} to avoid the shadowing effect due to the presence of the ribs~\cite{Marini2021LungEssentials}.
+Detecting the bones and thus placing the probe, mounted on the end-effector of the manipulator, in such a narrow area could become a complex task.
+In the case of teleoperated robotic ultrasound exams, in particular, standard visual and haptic feedback, fundamental in in-person exams, might not suffice.
+For example, when the robot is in close proximity to the patient, the patient's view captured by a fixed RGB camera might be occluded by the robot.
+If the camera is mounted on the robot end-effector instead, it might be too close to the patient, reducing the field of view.
+In such a case, a 3D model, which includes the anatomical features of the patient, such as the rib cage in the case of LUS, and the target pose of the robot, might provide great support.
+Also, when the probe is in contact with the body, with standard haptic feedback, it is not easy to distinguish if the probe is located on top of a bone or soft tissue, and thus the practitioner should rely only on the ultrasound image.
+Another relevant issue is represented by the low repeatability and the high subjectivity of the operations, as the success of the exam depends very much on the practitioner's ability to cope with the anatomical variability of patients.